me9hanics/AWS-job-posting-analysis/README.md

 ...
 ```

+It seems, that spaCy not only picks up terms that are not even close to being key phrases, but can only look at words, not phrases.
+This gives a clear advantage to Amazon Comprehend, which can detect key phrases among providing confidence levels too - however those are not reliable.
+The processing took 44.1 seconds for the 462 job postings, which is managable, but not as fast as expected.<br>
+We see, that both methods focus on many terms that are not relevant to our search - this might be a fundamental issue, that is hard to solve.
+In the next steps, we use Amazon Comprehend's methods to attempt to improve key phrase extraction.

-While many of the job descriptions are in German, the keywords that we really care about are in English - this may come as a useful filter
+Important to not that while many of the job descriptions are in German, the keywords that we really care about are typically in English - this will come as a useful filter later on.

-44.1 seconds for 462 job postings

-## Analysis of key phrases gathered with Amazon Comprehend
+## Key phrase "mining" with Amazon Comprehend, and analysis

-Code:
+The following code is used to first load the descriptions, then select only a relevant subset of 352 postings of them (which also reduces computing costs by 24%), then using Amazon Comprehend to first determine the language of a job description with `detect_dominant_language` (fast and cheap mode of improvement, as this information comes as input into the next method) on a small section of the description, and then extract key phrases with `detect_key_phrases`.
+Knowing, that these initial results are poor, we make 2 additional attempts to filter out unwanted key phrases: firstly by removing phrases including stopwords (provided by the `nltk` library), and then by detecting with a simple method from the `langdetect` library if a keyphrase or keyword is written in German, filtering out German key phrases.
+The results after both improvements are plotted.

 ```python